IRCAD-IHU/sight-doc/FAQ/FAQ-Sight.rst

 Thirdly, you can manage the program complexity by reducing the number of activated components (in profile.xml) and the number of created services (in config.xml) to better localize errors.

-Fourthly, verify that your profile.xml / plugin.xml and each bundle plugin.xml are well-formed,
+Fourthly, verify that your profile.xml / plugin.xml and each module plugin.xml are well-formed,
 by using xmllint (command line tool provided by libxml2).

 I have an assertion/fatal message when I launch my program, any idea to correct the problem ?